-It is popularly believed that Ayurvedic diet is strictly vegetarian.
-However, in reality, it is all about creating a harmony between all the tastes, flavors and textures.
+It is popularly believed that the Ayurvedic diet is strictly vegetarian.
+However, in reality, it is all about creating harmony between all the tastes, flavours and textures.
 Also to improve your digestion, Ayurvedic studies recommend a particular sequence in eating foods, so that digestion is easier and the body can reap the maximum benefit.

 Also, there are different diets for different seasons.
-Summers is pitta season where individuals are recommended to consume cool fruits and salads to pacify the imbalances caused by pitta and to avoid sunburn, acne, etc. Winters are considered to be kapha season where people are more prone to cold, arthritis.
+Summers is pitta season where individuals are recommended to consume cool fruits and salads to pacify the imbalances caused by pitta and to avoid sunburn, acne, etc. Winters are considered to be Kapha season where people are more prone to cold, arthritis.
 Hence it is advisable to eat warm, oily and hearty meals or meats.
-Rainy season is considered to be a vata season.
-Therefore diet in rainy weather should include foods to pacify imbalances caused by vata.
-Sweet, sour and saline tasting foods pacify vata.
+The rainy season is considered to be a Vata season.
+Therefore diet in rainy weather should include foods to pacify imbalances caused by Vata.
+Sweet, sour and saline tasting foods pacify Vata.

 It is best to choose fresh ingredients for better health.
 One should always choose tender and crisp vegetables, good spices, nuts and oils and aged grains.